mcandar/TextPipe/README.md

 # TextPipe
-Make a pipeline to clean textual data.
+Prepare pipelines with any kind of function to apply on documents.
+Use a created pipeline on different textual data sets.